Quasi-maximum likelihood estimation for scalable ARMA models: Conclusion and discussion

+This paper develops theoretically grounded inferential tools for the scalable ARMA model, including the quasi-maximum likelihood method for estimation and the BIC method for order selection.
+By establishing the asymptotic properties of the proposed QMLE, we enable formal significance testing for the scalable ARMA model to uncover causal relationships among time series components.
+The QMLE is proven to be asymptotically more efficient than the LSE in the presence of cross-sectionally correlated or heteroskedastic innovations.
+For efficient computation, we also introduce a BCD algorithm.
+Moreover, the superior efficiency and forecasting accuracy of the QMLE over the LSE are demonstrated via simulations and an application to macroeconomic indicators.

-Our research can be extended in two directions.
-First, useful hypothesis tests such as the goodness-of-fit test can be constructed for the scalable ARMA model based on the proposed estimation methods.
-Second, robust estimation methods for the scalable ARMA model can be investigated to relax the moment conditions on the process and innovation.
-These topics are left for future research.
+The future research may extend this work in two ways.
+First, more robust inference methods can be investigated for the scalable ARMA model to relax the moment conditions on the process and innovation.
+Second, the proposed inference framework can be extended to more general multivariate time series models such as the scalable ARMA model with factors.
+We leave these topics for future investigation.